rico-patrick/Calculatorv0.1/README.md

 # Calculator
-"Anyone can code, If there is a passion"

 This is a simple Calculator written in Python and is developed in Linyx Ubuntu 20.04 The app provides standard, scientific.